List of Silver Slugger Award winners at catcher

 Piazza holds several Major League records for catchers in a Silver Slugger-winning season; most were set in 1997.
 That season, he had an on-base percentage of .431, and had 124 runs batted in (a total he matched in 1999) to lead the award-winning catchers in those statistical categories.
-Javy López holds the Major League records among winners for home runs (43) and slugging percentage (.687); these were set in 2003.
+Cal Raleigh holds the Major League record among winners for home runs (60) and runs batted in (125), which he both set in 2025.
+Perez holds the American League record for slugging percentage (.633), set in 2020.
+Javy López holds the Major League record among winners for slugging percentage (.687); these were set in 2003.
+López also leads National League winners in home runs with 43 in 2003.
 Mauer holds the Major League record in batting average with a .365 clip he set in 2009.
 Mauer also leads the American League in on-base percentage (.444 in 2009).
-Mitch Garver's .630 slugging percentage in 2019 tops the American League in that category.
-Parrish batted in 114 runs in 1983, and Fisk hit 37 home runs in 1985.